-On a lush hillside, two large, curved apartment complexes together accommodate 450 dwellings.
+On a lush hillside, two large, curved apartment complexes together accommodate more than 500 dwellings.
 The architectural concept of shifting and stacking modular units creates a visually interesting landscape of façades, while making optimal use of daylight and giving all apartments great views.
 There is a strong sense of place and atmosphere: it feels friendly, recognizable and relatable, and each apartment is identified as a private, independent home.

 Residence Nádraží Žižkov is an excellent example of user-centered design, and gives its residents highly functional apartments, privacy within a community, and a lush, welcoming green park right at their doorstep.